nihalpasham/rustBoot/README.md

 ## Acknowledgment:

-rustBoot's design is influenced by that of [wolfBoot](https://github.com/wolfSSL/wolfBoot).
-It borrows much of wolfBoot's reliable flash-update design and builds on it with rust's memory safety guarantees, safer parsing libraries, compile-time state-transition checks and easy integration of crates (such as boards, HALs drivers etc.) developed by the [embedded-rust](https://crates.io/categories/embedded) community.
+rustBoot's design is inspired by that of [wolfBoot](https://github.com/wolfSSL/wolfBoot).
+It borrows some of wolfBoot's reliable-update design-ideas and builds on it with rust's memory safety guarantees, safer parsing libraries, compile-time state-transition checks and easy integration of crates (such as boards, HALs drivers etc.) developed by the [embedded-rust](https://crates.io/categories/embedded) community.

 ## Support:

 For questions, issues, feature requests, and other changes, please file an issue in the github project.

 ## License:

-Parts of rustBoot were derived from the C implementaion of `wolfBoot`.
-So, rustBoot is licensed under either of
+rustBoot is licensed under

-* GNU General Public License v2.0
 * MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

-at your option but GNU GPL v2.0 will apply in case of conflicts between the two.

 ## Contributing:
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the MIT license, shall be dual licensed as above, without any additional terms or conditions.